Monsters vs. Aliens: Box office

-On its opening weekend, the film opened at number 1, grossing $59.3 million in 4,104 theaters.
-Of that total, the film grossed an estimated $5.2 million in IMAX 3D theatres, becoming the fifth-highest-grossing IMAX 3D debut, behind Star Trek, Transformers: Revenge of the Fallen, The Dark Knight, and Watchmen.
-The film grossed $198.4 million in the United States and Canada, making it the second-highest-grossing animated movie of the year in these regions behind Up.
-Worldwide, it is the third highest-grossing animated film of 2009 with a total of $381.7 million behind Up and Ice Age: Dawn of the Dinosaurs.
+Monsters vs. Aliens opened with $16.7 million on its opening day.
+The film grossed over $59.3 million on its opening weekend in 4,104 theaters with an average of $14,454, ranking number one ahead of fellow newcomer The Haunting in Connecticut ($23 million).
+Of that total, it grossed an estimated $5.2 million in IMAX 3D theatres, becoming the fifth-highest-grossing IMAX 3D debut, behind Star Trek, Transformers: Revenge of the Fallen, The Dark Knight, and Watchmen.

+The film later dropped to number two earning $32.6 million on its second weekend, behind Fast & Furious ($70.9 million).
+Monsters vs. Aliens remained in the top 10 charts for nine weeks before leaving in May, and finished its box office run with $198.3 million in the United States and Canada, making it the second-highest-grossing animated movie of the year in these regions behind Up.
+With an additional $183.1 million from the international release, the film grossed a worldwide total of $381.5 million, becoming the third-highest-grossing animated film of 2009 behind Up and Ice Age: Dawn of the Dinosaurs.
 It was the highest-grossing film worldwide in Witherspoon's career until Sing overtook it in 2017.